Quality Dry Basements provides basement waterproofing services that result in clean, dry basements.

-Why is a Sump Pump So Important to Solving Your Web Basement Problems?
+Why is a Sump Pump So Important to Solving Your Wet Basement Problems?

 A sump pump is an electrical pump installed in a home's basement to pump water either outside or into the home's drainage pipe system.
-It is a part of a wet basement solution and usually works in combination with a sump well or sealed sump crock pit.
+Installing sump pump is part of our basement waterproofing services, and usually works in combination with a sump well or sealed sump crock pit.
 The sump pit collects the water before discharging it to a chosen location.

 - The amount of water you generally get in the basement when it rains.

 - Overall length and height of the discharge line.